RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

 Jumper orientation
 ==================

-Jumper position can affect the measurements taken with Red Pitaya.
-The jumpers are internally connected with a small metal plate, which acts as a capacitor and has an effect on the overall capacitance, which in turn affects the input impedance.
-If the jumpers are moved from an incorrect to a correct position, a calibration is highly recommended.
+The position of the jumpers can affect the measurements taken by the Red Pitaya.
+The jumpers are internally connected to a small metal plate which acts as a capacitor and affects the overall capacitance which in turn affects the input impedance.
+If the jumpers are moved from an incorrect to a correct position, calibration is strongly recommended.

-1) The position of the jumper bumps must be as indicated in this image.
+1) The position of the jumper bumps must be as shown in this diagram.

     .. figure:: img/jumpers/Jumper_position_Note.png

-2) The metallic part of the jumper should look toward the PCB so that it is not visible once the jumpers are installed.
-Here is an example on the STEMlab 125-14 4-Input:
+2) The metal part of the jumper should face the PCB so that it is not visible once the jumpers are installed.
+Here is an example on the STEMlab 125-14 4 input:

     .. figure:: img/jumpers/Jumper_position_4IN_0.png
         :align: center